kb0207/Encourage-bot_instructions/README.md

 ## Getting an encouraging quote from the bot

 As the name suggests, this bot, obviously, encourages the user.
 When the user types in `#inspire` (remember that "#" is activating the bot to repond to the user's typed in command) and hit Enter, the bot reponds to the command by giving a random encouraging quote everytime hte command is typed in and sent.

+## Getting encouraging quotes on certain words

+Well, let's say you are "sad" or "depressed" and you are tired of typing `#inspire` everytime to get an encouraging quote, and want to get an encouraging quote anyway.
+Well, I have resolved that too: just type in words like `sad`, `depressed`, `unhappy`, `angry`, `miserable`, `depressing` and boom, the Encorage Bot responds you with the encouraging quotes that are limited but random. <br/>
-But what if you had to add your own encuraging statement?
-Well, I have found a [solution](./README.md#-adding-your-own-encouraging-quote) to that.
+But what if you had to add your own encuraging quote?
+Well, I have found a [solution](https://github.com/kb0207/Encourage-bot_instructions/blob/main/README.md#-adding-your-own-encouraging-quote) to that. <br/>

-##
+_(NOTE: This only works on some words that are stated above.
+I am working towards adding more relevant and suitable words to increase accessibility of the bot.)_

 ## Adding your own encouraging quote

-Let's say you have got an amazing encouraging statement in your mind, but its not gonna teleport it to the bot's code.
+Let's say you have got an amazing encouraging quote in your mind, but its not gonna teleport it to the bot's code.
 Hence I have added another command for people to add their own encouraging quote.
-Just type in `#add` and type your own encouraging quote besides it, and hit enter.
+Just type in `#add` and `type your own encouraging quote besides it` like this:- <br/>
+`#add You are Amazing`
+and hit enter.
+From this command you have added a customised encouraging quote that says **You are amazing** when you write words like `angry` or `sad`.
 The bot will notify you when the quote is added to the list.

+## To view the list of added encouraging quotes

+To add more functionality and accessibility to the user, I have added an option of viewing the list of all added encouraging quotes.
+Just type in `#list` and you'll see the added encouraging quotes. <br/>
+_(NOTE: These are manually added by the user and are not the one which you get when you type `#inspire`)_

+## Deleting an encouraging quote

+Let's assume you added a wrong or misspelled encouraging quote and you want to delete it.
+Well I have added another command to which the bot can repsond to by deleting the required quote.
+For this you'll need to have the list of the quotes to see which number of quote _(Numbering starts with 0)_ you want to delete as there might be many quotes already added.
+Go above to see how to [view the list of encouraging quotes]().
+Then type in `#del` and besides it, add the number of the the quote from the list we just retrieved.
+Enter the command and boom! your designated number of quote form the list is deleted by the bot.

+***For more accessibily, I will be adding more commands to the bot when I get free from my studies***